surmwill/JetpackJumper/README.md

 ---

-My code can be found in the A3 directory with A3.cpp containing the main game loop.
+Code can be found in the A3 directory with A3.cpp containing the main game loop.

 Shaders can be found in the A3/Assets directory.